Joey Meneses Player Props: Nationals vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective nine K/9, which ranks 13th in MLB.
+- The nine strikeouts per nine innings compiled by the Cubs pitching staff ranks 14th in the league.

-- The Cubs have a 3.44 team ERA that ranks fifth across all league pitching staffs.
+- The Cubs have the fourth-ranked team ERA across all league pitching staffs (3.41).

-- Cubs pitchers combine to give up the fourth-fewest home runs in baseball (24 total, 0.8 per game).
+- The Cubs allow the third-fewest home runs in baseball (24 total, 0.8 per game).

 © 2023 Data Skrive.
 All rights reserved.